 Taekwon-Do is a Korean unarmed martial art.
 It is not only kicking and punching but also a way of thinking and living.
 The main goal of Taekwon-Do is to achieve total mind and body control through training.

-Master William Wai-Yin Kwok is the 2015 US President's Council Community Leadership Award recipient and the Head Master of Gotham Taekwon-Do.
-He is an internationally certified Master Instructor of traditional Taekwon-Do.
-In 2014, Master Kwok was honored by the Martial Arts History Museum in Los Angeles as a recipient of the Museum Honor Award for his excellence in the martial arts and his contributions to the local community.
-He was also honored martial arts rank "7th Dan Menkyo" and title "Grand Master in Martial Arts" by World Personal Martial Arts Federation, a non-profit and voluntary organization.
+Head Master William Wai-Yin Kwok is a Community Leadership Award recipient (2015) of United States President's Council on Fitness, Sports & Nutrition (PCFSN).
+He is an internationally certified Master Instructor of traditional Taekwon-do.
+In 2014, Master Kwok was honored by the Martial Arts History Museum as a recipient of the Museum Honor Award for his excellence in the martial arts and his contributions to the local community.
+He was also honored martial arts rank "7th Dan Menkyo" and title "Grand Master in Martial Arts" by World Personal Martial Arts Federation.

-At Gotham Taekwon-Do, we devote ourselves to providing quality martial arts instruction to each and every student.
+At Gotham Martial Arts, we devote ourselves to providing quality martial arts instruction to each and every student.
 We place a strong emphasis on improving our mind and body.
-You will enjoy your training at Gotham Taekwon-Do.
+You will enjoy your training at Gotham Martial Arts.

 Why do Taekwon-Do practitioners use 2 hands to shake hands?

 It is a gesture of respect, as we wouldn't receive anything of great value (an expensive vase, a baby) using only one hand.